Veterinary practitioner requirements

 Batch number of the product and its expiry date (if known)

-Product name (unless it is sold in a container bearing the manufacturer's label)
+Product name (unless it is sold in a container bearing the manufacturer's label or it is an unregistered chemical product)

 Name and concentration of the active constituent (if the veterinary chemical product is unregistered)